Skip to main content

 Placeholders

 Placeholders help with repeating patterns.
-They have the snippet <name>.
+They have the syntax <name>, where name is the placeholder name.

 import { SheriffConfig } from '@softarc/sheriff-core';